FindMySchool LogoFindMySchool

 Reading culture is also presented as a practical, day-to-day priority rather than a slogan.
 The inspection notes regular tutor-time reading sessions and targeted support for students with low reading ages.
 On the school site, “Reading at School” sets out specific strategies used in lessons, including shared reading, choral reading, partner reading, and structured re-reading routines.
 The library is positioned as a Phone Free Zone, open for Key Stage 3 during registration and lunchtimes, with student librarians supporting the space.

-On FindMySchool’s GCSE outcomes ranking (based on official data), Stafford Manor High School is ranked 3,659th in England and 9th in Stafford, placing it below England average overall.
+On FindMySchool’s GCSE academic outcomes ranking (based on official data), Stafford Manor High School is ranked 2,972nd of 3,895 in England; on overall secondary outcomes, it is 3,543rd in England and 8th in Stafford, placing it below England average overall.
 This aligns with the underlying performance indicators.

 For parents comparing options, it helps to separate intent from impact.
 The inspection describes a suitable intended curriculum, with a broad Key Stage 3 and a Key Stage 4 model combining an academic core with GCSE and vocational routes, but also highlights inconsistency in curriculum planning and assessment in some subjects.
 That gap between “planned” and “consistently delivered” is often where improvement efforts succeed or stall.